nano-labs/json_schema/README.rst

     '{"my_key": "123"}'
     '{"my_key": "3.567"}'

-It my have max length limit using "string:max_len"
+It my have max length limit using "str:max_len"

 ::

-    '{"my_key": "string:3"}'
+    '{"my_key": "str:3"}'

 Will match any of those:
 ::